DraLaylaHirsh/MRFTAPASS_TRanalysis/docs/thresholds.rst

 TAPASS variables:  first_residue_involved , last_residue_involved
 MRF variables: start , end

-If the threshold is achieved (coverage>=50)the processed output line should be saved in TAPASS annotation file and the protein repeat region should be saved to the disorder list (external file).
+If the threshold is achieved (coverage >= 50)the processed output line should be saved in TAPASS annotation file and the protein repeat region should be saved to the disorder list (external file).
 (External file: ID, first, last)
 The coverage is calculated by:
 TNaao = Sigma (Naao of each disorder region)
 Coverage = (TNaao /  MRFaa) * 100 >= 50
 In the example:
 TNaao = A + B + C = 2 + 3 + 2 = 6
 MRFaa = 23
-Coverage = (6 / 23 ) *100 = 26.09, threshold not achieved
+Coverage = (6 / 23)*100 = 26.09, threshold not achieved

 .. image:: /images/disorder.png